-From humble beginnings as a sharecropper’s son in Oakville, Alabama to standing atop an Olympic podium wearing gold, Jesse Owens made it look easy, but it was not.
+From very humble beginnings as a sharecropper’s son in Oakville, Alabama to standing atop an Olympic podium proudly wearing gold, Jesse Owens made it look easy, but it was not.
 Racial and socioeconomic barriers were just a few of the obstacles Owens overcame.

 Equipped with a hard work ethic that he learned from his parents and feet that could fly, Owens did what no other man or woman had done before – he won four gold medals at one Olympiad.